xalidevxx/demo/README.md

+### This is demo project for demonstrate my skills.

+### In my spare time, I will support the project.

-# This is demo project for demonstrate my skills.
-Project was written in Nx, React, Angular, Vue, Nestjs.
+### Project was written in Nx, React, Angular, Vue, Nestjs.
 Used FCD and Atomic architecture, micro frontend.

 <br/><br/>